trackingplan/trackingplan-ios/README.md

 - [ ] Actually publish at cocoapods and add install instructions at the readme.
 Add example of usage of how to initialize and include.
 - [ ] Batching: when we sent the batch: after reaching xKbs, app goes to background, something else?
 - [ ] Sampling
 - [ ] Make sure code is elegant and readable for experienced developers.
+- [ ] Rethink: Trackingplan installs some other dependencies.